 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where senkevichite typically forms.
+Look in alkaline pegmatites country, the host setting where senkevichite typically forms.
 If you start seeing aegirine, microcline, nepheline in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.